spectrocloud/librarium/docs/docs-content/clusters/edge/edge-management-console/cluster-management/cluster-management.md

 Edge Management Console (EMC) allows you to upload content bundles to the Edge host.
 The content in the content bundles can then be used to create a single-node cluster consisting of the Edge host itself.
-You can also import cluster definitions from Palette to define your Edge cluster.
+You can also import cluster definitions, which is a bundle of one or more cluster profiles and their profile variables, from Palette to define your Edge cluster.

 :::preview